kaizhu256/node-utility2/README.md

-# change since 97d30384
+# change since f2f000c3
-- npm publish 2015.12.7
+- npm publish 2015.12.8
-- integrate initialization of utility2.serverLocalHost into urlParse
-- add initial loading icon
+- fix Dockerfile to pass npm test
+- update electron-lite devDependency to remove unzip dependency
+- shell command shTestReportCreate will use a default test-report.json if one doesn't exist
+- default localServer's serverResponse.statusCode to 200
 - none